Food-Truck-TrackR-Build-Week/back-end/README.md

 - `req.body`: `truckId` is required
 - returns the updated array of the diner's favorite trucks

+GET /api/operators/:id - restricted, returns the operator with the given id

 GET /api/operators/:id/trucksOwned - restricted, returns an array of trucks owned by the operator with the given id